 The work was completed in the most challenging environment (RF exposure) ever experienced in the rope access industry, during winter extreme conditions and winds above 60km/h.

-Up there, he solved the near 30 years dilemma of who would be the first one solve the problems on the highest structure in the world.
+Up there, he solved the near 30 year’s dilemma of who would be the first one solve the problems with the highest structure in the world.

-“I was the fist man, who solved the problems and provided the best solution how to rig the system.
-I had to cut the N/W/E/S hatches at the base of the Antenna mast and work on work with by my own Highrise Emergency Response Plan… I don’t want to be so direct, neither to brag, but I had to set the Rules of engagements and complete solo the job, years before Can-USA got there.
+“I was the first man, who solved the problems and provided the best solution how to rig the system.
+I had to cut the N/W/E/S hatches at the base of the Antenna mast and work with my own High-rise Emergency Response Plan… I don’t want to be so direct, neither to brag, but I had to set the Rules of engagements and complete solo the job, years before Can-USA got there.